hackclub/hackclub/case_studies/cherry_hill_high_school_east/2015-09-05_first_meeting/recap.md

   circuit breaker got tripped and 15 computers powered off causing those people to loose their work.
-It's unfortunate because they didn't get to the part where they can save 2) our school firewall system supplied by _Barracuda Networks_ for some reason blocked jsbin.com through the middle of the workshop.
+It's unfortunate because they didn't get to the part where they can save 2) our school firewall system supplied by _Barracuda Networks_ for some reason blocked https://jsbin.com through the middle of the workshop.
 Very annoying.
-We transitioned those affected to jsfiddle.net.
-  Anyway, the workshop was very well recieved.
+We transitioned those affected to https://jsfiddle.net.
+Anyway, the workshop was very well received.
 Here are some excerpts from our feedback.
     - _Overall, the tutorial was extremely lucid, particularly in regards to describing all the necessary details for the code._
     - _Very easy to follow lessons._
     - _The tutorial was very interesting and informative_

-- **Setting up C9**: we finished off with getting everyone set up with a C9 and Github account.
+- **Setting up C9**: we finished off with getting everyone set up with a C9 and GitHub account.
 We just let them clone
   [one of our club's repositories](https://github.com/CHE-CS/Personal-Websites).
-  It actually took quite a while to get this set up (~20 minutes) primarily because it was impromtu so there were no slides made.
+  It actually took quite a while to get this set up (~20 minutes) primarily because it was impromptu so there were no slides made.
 We did the C9 set up because we'll be using it in the future.

 -------------------------------------------------------------------------------